 3. Brands needs to start figuring out their Web3 governance playbook today in order to be ready for wider consumer adoption.

 Creating the organizational infrastructure and internal governance to support external Web3/metaverse executions is as important as the consumer experiences themselves.
-That’s why it’s critical to establish a common, internal nomenclature as well as guiding principles around key topics such as risk tolerance, wallet strategy, key vendors and partners, data and privacy issues, brand consistency, business objective(s), internal ownership, business objectives, etc. These “rules of engagement” are vital and must be established in order to successfully play within this space.
+That’s why it’s critical to establish a common, internal nomenclature as well as guiding principles around key topics such as risk tolerance, wallet strategy, key vendors and partners, data and privacy issues, brand consistency, business objective(s), internal ownership, etc. These “rules of engagement” are vital and must be established in order to successfully play within this space.

 4. It’s not one or the other—Web3 is additive to Web2 brand ecosystems.